Valley

 Clockwise from upper left: Calchaquí Valley in Argentina; U-shaped valley in Glacier National Park, Montana, United States; Fljótsdalur in East Iceland, a rather flat valley; Baemsagol Valley of Jirisan, Korea; The Frades Valley in the mountainous region of Rio de Janeiro state, Brazil; Romsdalen in Western Norway has almost vertical walls;

 A valley is an elongated low area often running between hills or mountains and typically containing a river or stream running from one end to the other.
 Most valleys are formed by erosion of the land surface by rivers or streams over a very long period.
 Some valleys are formed through erosion by glacial ice.
 These glaciers may remain present in valleys in high mountains or polar areas.

 At lower latitudes and altitudes, glacially formed valleys may have been created or enlarged during ice ages but now are ice-free and occupied by streams or rivers.
 In desert areas, valleys may be entirely dry or carry a watercourse only rarely.
 In areas of limestone bedrock, dry valleys may result from drainage now taking place underground rather than at the surface.
 Rift valleys arise principally from earth movements, rather than erosion.
 Many different types of valleys are described by geographers, using terms that may be global in use or else applied only locally.

 Formation of valleys

+Valleys are depressions in the morphology that slope in one direction along their entire length.
+They tend to be longer than wide and come in a variety of dimensions.
 Valleys may arise through several different processes.
-Most commonly, they arise from erosion over long periods by moving water and are known as river valleys.
-Typically small valleys containing streams feed into larger valleys which in turn feed into larger valleys again, eventually reaching the ocean or perhaps an internal drainage basin.
+Most commonly, they are created from erosion over long periods by moving water and are known as river valleys.
+The processes that alter the river valley surface include corrasion, abrasion, pot-holing, corrosion, and weathering.

+Typically, small valleys containing streams feed into larger valleys which in turn feed into larger valleys again, eventually reaching the ocean or perhaps an internal drainage basin.
 In polar areas and at high altitudes, valleys may be eroded by glaciers; these typically have a U-shaped profile in cross-section, in contrast to river valleys, which tend to have a V-shaped profile.
 Other valleys may arise principally through tectonic processes such as rifting.
 All three processes can contribute to the development of a valley over geological time.
 The flat (or relatively flat) portion of a valley between its sides is referred to as the valley floor.
-The valley floor is typically formed by river sediments and may have fluvial terraces.
+The valley floor is typically formed by river sediments and may be flanked by fluvial terraces.